 La Paz is a real highlight in Baja California and is a vacation destination all on its own.
 However, if you’ve long held the dream to take a road trip through Baja California, you should absolutely spend some time staying in La Paz.
 Nearby, you should also add Todos Santos and Los Cabos to your itinerary.
 I have written a full guide here: Ultimate Baja California Road Trip Guide with Things To Do, Map & Tips.

-Hotels in La Paz generally fall into two categories – hotels within downtown La Paz and larger, chain or resort hotels located a little further out.
+Hotels in La Paz generally fall into two categories – hotels within downtown and larger, chain or resort hotels located a little further out.
 There are also a few cheap, locally run guest houses and hostels if you’re visiting on a budget.
-Here are my recommended hotels in La Paz.
+Here are my recommended hotels.

 - Hyatt Place – a beautiful spot in the marina for a trusted brand that gets great reviews.